 To further improve profitability in Customer Services, NCR offered an early retirement program to qualified Customer Service engineers in the United States.
-As a result of participant election, the Company recorded a non-cash increase in pension expense during the second quarter of 2005 of \$19 million.
+As a result of participant election, the Company recorded a non-cash increase in pension expense during the first quarter of 2006 of \$9 million.
+In addition, the Company recorded a non-cash increase in pension expense during the second quarter of 2005 of \$19 million, which also related to an early retirement program to qualified Customer Service engineers in the United States.